Kunstmaan/cargobay/readme.md

 bower install cargobay
 ```

 ## Contribution

-#### Git Flow
+#### Git
-Cargo Bay works with [git-flow](https://github.com/nvie/gitflow).

-For a contribution to Cargobay, you need to follow the [following workflow](https://github.com/nvie/gitflow#initialization) with the addition of a pull-request.
+For a contribution to Cargobay, take a look at the CONTRIBUTING.md file.

-Example for adding a feature:
-- Start from develop (make sure to pull first)
-- `git flow feature start -your feature name-`
-- `git flow feature publish -your feature name-`
-- start making your changes (commit and push regularly)
-- when done, make a pull-request from your feature branch to develop
-- after the pull-request is accepted, do `git flow feature finish -your feature name-`

 ## Demo
 Examples of this components can be found on [gh-pages](http://kunstmaan.github.com/cargobay)